Immunocytochemistry

 Factors known to significantly affect performance of examination or interpretation of results: prompt, adequate fixation of samples is imperative for immunocytochemical and in situ hybridisation analyses.
 Tissue should be placed into an adequate volume of fixative (10X the volume of the sample) as soon as possible after excision to protect against the deleterious effects of cold ischemia on ICC and ISH staining.

-Sections for routine ICC and HER2 analyses should be cut fresh as immunoreactivity of certain antigens, i.e. ER, PGR and HER2 is subject to oxidation and has been shown to decline with section age.
+Sections for routine ICC, HER2 and PD-L1 analyses should be cut fresh as immunoreactivity of certain antigens, i.e. ER, PGR, HER2 and PD-L1 is subject to oxidation and has been shown to decline with section age.

-It is recommended that sections for HER2, HERFISH and CISH analyses are mounted onto Superfrost Plus sialinized slides.
+It is recommended that sections for HER2, HERFISH, PD-L1 and CISH analyses are mounted onto Superfrost Plus or TOMO sialinized slides.
 Artefacts associated with the use of other adhesive slide types can impede interpretation.

 Availability of clinical advice when ordering examinations and on interpretation of examination results: technical advice can be obtained by contacting the Immunocytochemistry and Molecular Services Manager or Immunocytochemistry Service Lead by e-mail (see above for contact details) or on 0151 706 4485.